fredericbarthelet/blog-theodo-article-demo/readme.md

 > Edouard, let's fill you in !
 > ...

-Your audience has 2 focuses point you have to deal with :
+Like any presentation, your audience has 2 focuses point you have to deal with :
 * You
 * The screen you are using to broadcast your demonstration

-You want to make sure p
+You want to make sure they simultaneously see what you do and hear what you say.
+* Describe what you do as you do it.
+If their no gesture linked to what you are saying, it might not be worth saying it at all.
+* Don't excessively move your mouse or click anywhere.
+Fight your usual nervous tics.
+They should only see what needs to be done.